evolvedbinary/hsg-project-wiki/Setup.md

     You should see at least the following 4 entries: `ant git node node@4`.
 The following two commands will upgrade node@4 to node@6:

         brew uninstall node@4 && brew install node@6
-        /usr/local/opt/node@6/bin/npm rebuild

-    If any are of the other 3 (`ant git node`) are missing from the result of the `brew list` command above, install them with the following command:
+    If any are of the other 3 entries (`ant git node`) are missing from the result of the `brew list` command above, install them with the following command:

         brew install ant git node